-- Download this PowerPoint presentation (PDF) - this will provide a better understanding of New York State local government and the role of a Mayor.
+- Download this PowerPoint presentation (pdf) - this will provide a better understanding of New York State local government and the role of a Mayor.

 - Read your local newspaper – this is a good place to learn about current events in your municipality.

-- Ask your mayor or other local officials to come talk to your class about what they do.
+- Ask your mayor or other local officials to come and talk to your class about what they do.